baoisnotruski/tech-for-non-techies/index.md

 `Format` --> `Conditional formatting` --> `Format rules` --> `Format cells if...` --> `Is empty` --> Please choose a pastel color that won't turn me blind --> `Done`

+You can also flip this: only fill cells with colors if data is entered.

 #### =NOW()

 You can use the `=NOW()` function to automatically enter time and date.
 Use only if timestamp is relevant to your operations.